lupyuen/lupyuen.github.io/src/payload.md

 ![Each Application fetches and decodes the CBOR Sensor Data from The Things Network](https://lupyuen.github.io/images/payload-flow3.jpg)

-Like we've done for Grafana and Roblox...
+Each Application would __decode CBOR into JSON__ before processing, like we've done for Grafana and Roblox...

 -   [__"Grafana Data Source for The Things Network"__](https://lupyuen.github.io/articles/grafana)

 -   [__"IoT Digital Twin with Roblox and The Things Network"__](https://lupyuen.github.io/articles/roblox)

+(Assuming that JSON is supported natively by each Application)

 _Erm this solution doesn't scale well if we have many Applications..._

 Exactly!
-For every Application that we add (like Prometheus), we would need to __decode the CBOR Sensor Data again and again__.
+For every Application that we add (like Prometheus), we would need to __decode the CBOR Sensor Data into JSON again and again__.

 _What's the right solution then?_

-The proper solution is to configure a __Payload Formatter__ at The Things Network that will __decode our CBOR Sensor Data once__...
+The proper solution is to configure a __Payload Formatter__ at The Things Network that will __decode our CBOR Sensor Data into JSON once__...

 ![CBOR Payload Formatter for The Things Network](https://lupyuen.github.io/images/payload-title.jpg)

-And __distribute the Decoded Sensor Data__ to all Applications.
+And __distribute the Decoded Sensor Data__ (as JSON) to all Applications.

 Read on to learn how we created a __CBOR Payload Formatter__ for The Things Network.